-The following principles will form the basis of our Participation and Engagement Strategy (2019-22), and are informed by findings of the review of existing engagement networks, comments from key stakeholders and the legislative context:
+The following principles will form the basis of our Participation and Engagement Strategy (2020-23), and are informed by findings of the review of existing engagement networks, comments from key stakeholders and the legislative context:

-- we will take an inclusive approach to participation and engagement, and promote opportunities for individuals and groups from all walks of life to engage with the East Dunbartonshire HSCP - we are responsible for the delivery of health and social care services in East Dunbartonshire to people of all ages and from all backgrounds, and we want to give all of our service users and patients the opportunity to influence those services - 3. we will further develop our participation and engagement activity with young people, recognising our existing engagement networks with young people are evolving, but less developed than with other groups - 4. we will be approachable, with information made available through a variety of accessible means on how to engage with East Dunbartonshire HSCP - 5. we will be transparent in all of our engagement activity.
+- we will take an inclusive approach to participation and engagement, and promote opportunities for individuals and groups from all walks of life to engage with the East Dunbartonshire HSCP - we are responsible for the delivery of health and social care services in East Dunbartonshire to people of all ages and from all backgrounds, and we want to give all of our service users and patients the opportunity to influence those services through participation with the PSUC group and with various service reviews - 3. we will further develop our participation and engagement activity with young people, recognising our existing engagement networks with young people are evolving, but less developed than with other groups and further promote digital and social media platforms to support communication with this group of stakeholders - 4. we will be approachable, with information made available through a variety of accessible means on how to engage with East Dunbartonshire HSCP - 5. we will be transparent in all of our engagement activity.
 We will share information, and will answer questions fully and frankly.
-The HSCP will regularly review and consider feedback from our participation and engagement networks - 6. we are committed to two-way communication (see Communications Strategy 2019 2022), and we will listen to what individuals, groups and networks have to say.
+The HSCP will regularly review and consider feedback from our participation and engagement networks - 6. we are committed to two-way communication (see Communications Strategy 2020-23), and we will listen to what individuals, groups and networks have to say through communications with the PSUC group members and also through their contact email address (ED.PSUC@ggc.scot.nhs.uk).
 We will value and respect people's opinions.
 We understand that a small number of people cannot fully reflect the views of an entire community, but are entitled to make representations on behalf of their wider community - 7. our communication and engagement across the East Dunbartonshire Public, Service User and Carers representatives group, the East Dunbartonshire Strategic Planning Group and both of the East Dunbartonshire Locality Planning Groups will be co-ordinated.
-We recognise the significant links, dependencies and overlaps between every group and how they relate to each other - 8. we will have a strong local focus to our participation and engagement activity, recognising that the needs of localities are best represented by the people who live and work in those areas, and;
+We recognise the significant links, dependencies and overlaps between every group and how they relate to each other

-9. we will be flexible to the needs of our localities, recognising that one approach does not fit all.
+- 8. we will have a strong local focus to our participation and engagement activity, recognising that the needs of localities are best represented by the people who live and work in those areas, and; - 9. we will be flexible to the needs of our localities, recognising that one approach does not fit all.